GunnarEdman/droneracing_crazyswarm2/Docs/inTheLab.md

 ### Highlights from what Gunnar did 2025-12-12 to get it working
 (how to get QTM data to publish to poses topic in cs2 inside container)

-- First obvious step is to connect to the same private network which the QTM PC is connected to!!!
+- First obvious step is to connect to the same private network which sthe QTM PC is connected to!!!

 - If you have a Linux firewall configured, disabled it as a sanity check (for isntance ```sudop ufw disable```).